 - Expand the use of the Electronic Content Management System (ECMS) for department electronic documents and records;

-- Continue ongoing implementation of Information Technology Service Management strategies to streamline and improve service delivery to customers, including Asset, Change, and Knowledge Management modules;
+- Implement Information Technology Service Management strategies to streamline and improve service delivery to customers.
+This includes Asset, Change, and Knowledge Management modules;

 - Invest in organizational and staff development programs to strengthen DoIT’s internal processes and commitment to our customers.

 Powered by projects like these, DoIT will continue to make improvements in service and effectiveness and recognize the increased potential for technological growth in the City.